The Remus Family of West Prussia:

 In the end, many of these families did acquire their own farm, although often in sandy soil.

 The Remus family was not in Pommern (Pomerania in English) until the early 1800's.
 Again the Pommern migration was about economic opportunities.
 What happened was that Pommern was a region of feudal estates owned by nobility up until the early 1800's.
-In the early 1800's, the Prussian government broke the power of the nobility and the German serfs were released from their bondage to the estates.
+In the early 1800's, the Prussian government broke the power of the nobility and the serfs were released from their bondage to the estates.
 They left Pommern for places like America and Russia leaving farming opportunities (in Kreis Stolp taken up by Remus family members from West Prussia) and shepherding opportunities (in Kreises Pyritz, Stagard and Griefenhagen).

-And of course the greatest migration of Remus family members was to North America beginning in about 1860.
+The greatest migration of Remus family members was to North America beginning in about 1860.

 Please send any queries to Bill Remus at